Hilbert curve vs Hilbert space: exploiting fractal 2D covering to increase tensor network efficiency

-In this framework, a possible and frequently used approach lies in the application of consolidated one-dimensional numerical methods to the study of higher-dimensional systems, by suitably mapping the high-dimensional problem onto an equivalent one-dimensional one.
-For instance, the Density Matrix Renormalization Group (DMRG) algorithm \cite{PhysRevLett.69.2863, RevModPhys.77.259}, despite being defined for 1D systems, has long been used for analysing two-dimensional quantum many-body systems, providing important and reliable numerical results in a wide variety of condensed-matter problems \cite{2D_DMRG_review}.
+In this framework, a possible and frequently used approach lies in the application of consolidated one-dimensional numerical methods, { such as the Density Matrix Renormalization Group (DMRG) algorithm \cite{PhysRevLett.69.2863, RevModPhys.77.259}}, to the study of higher-dimensional systems, by suitably mapping the high-dimensional problem onto an equivalent one-dimensional one. { Indeed}, DMRG algorithm, despite being defined for 1D systems, has long been used for analysing two-dimensional quantum many-body systems, providing important and reliable numerical results in a wide variety of condensed-matter problems \cite{2D_DMRG_review}.
 Two main strategies can be implemented: the first one consists in considering the $n \times n'$ 2D lattice as an $n'$-legs ladder, then grouping together all the $n'$ sites of each column in a single numerical site, and finally applying the one-dimensional algorithms to the resulting chain \cite{10.21468/SciPostPhys.6.3.028}.
 The price to pay in this case is the exponential growth with $n'$ of the local basis dimension, which usually limits the application of this strategy to quasi-two-dimensional systems, in which the number of ladder legs is small with respect to the longitudinal extension.
 The second strategy, on which we focus in this work, lies in covering the two-dimensional lattice by a one-dimensional curve and then applying one-dimensional algorithms to the resulting effective chain.
 The drawback at this approach is that even if the original model contains only nearest-neighbor interactions, the resulting model on the effective one-dimensional chain shows long-range interactions, that have an influence on the numerical approach efficiency \cite{6114433}.

 In detail, the latter strategy induces a specific one-dimensional site-ordering in the 2D lattice, generating a mapping between the 2D physical system and a 1D chain.
 This procedure can be easily defined for any mapping